abe71/ms-sidewinder-ch-pt-pp/README.md

-# ms-sidewinder-ch-pt-pp
+# ms-sidewinder-keyboard-modes
-Joystick gremlin for ms-sidewinder2 and CH Products pro throttle and pedals and TQ?
+A joystick gremlin map for a microsoft-sidewinder2 joystick using the keyboard for modecontrol